-As actors who play a major role in not only managing, but also raising, considerable amounts of aid resources, international NGOs have a responsibility to demonstrate that they are achieving results.
-The need to better measure what aid is (or isn’t) achieving has become a major focus for a wide range of development actors, both domestically and internationally, especially as foreign aid resources come under strain.
+As actors who play a major role in not only managing, but also raising considerable amounts of aid resources, international NGOs have a responsibility to demonstrate that they are achieving results.
+The need to better measure what aid is (or is not) achieving has become a major focus for a wide range of development actors, both domestically and internationally, especially as foreign aid resources come under strain.

 InterAction’s Evaluation and Program Effectiveness Working Group (EPEWG) is dedicated to enhancing the capacity of our members to measure and demonstrate their effectiveness, and to informing donor policies and practices on monitoring and evaluation.
 The group also serves as a forum for InterAction members to exchange information on tools, good practices, and experiences in topics of interest.

 - Development of local monitoring and evaluation (M&E) capacity

 Use of evaluation results, and emphasizing the use of evaluation for learning (and not just accountability)

 Local ownership in evaluation

 NGO Accountability: The EPEWG aims to both strengthen NGO accountability – particularly to local partners and those we serve – and to improve how NGO accountability is measured.

 The working group also closely follows the work of the U.S. government on monitoring and evaluation, particularly as this issue has gained greater prominence within agencies like USAID and the Department of State.